nex3/marmalade/doc/api.7.md

 The response will have a 400 status if any parameters are improperly formatted, or if any owner does not exist.

+The response will have a 403 status if the username and token are valid, but the user in question doesn't have permission to add owners to this package.

+### DELETE /v1/packages/:package/owners

+*Parameters*: `name`, `token`, `package`, `owner[0-9]*`

+*Error Codes*: 400, 403

+Removes one or more owners from a package.

+`package` should be the name of the package.
+All parameters matching `owner[0-9]*` should be names of users to remove as owners.

+The response will have a 400 status if any parameters are improperly formatted, or if any owner does not exist.

+The response will have a 403 status if the username and token are valid, but the user in question doesn't have permission to remove owners from this package.